stephenredfield/InstructorResources/FinalGrades.md

 All students who finished the class without withdrawing need to receive a final grade.
 This includes students who you have elected to offer Incomplete grades to.
 Check the [Incomplete Grades Guide](Incompletes.html) for more info on requirements and implementation of the Incomplete process.

-_NOTE: This document is intended for Final Grades.
-There is a separate document for [Spring Term Preliminary Grades](PreliminaryGrades.html)._

 ## Pulling Data from Canvas

 ### Final Grade Data